Noonc/Noon-Video-Downloader/COMMON-BUGS.md

 ## Cookies
-- Cookies are needed for privated youtube videos, and anything that is blocked by a login.
+- Cookies are needed for privated youtube videos, and anything that is blocked by a login or authentication.
 - In order to create a proper cookie file, download any cookie plugin/addon for your browser.
 Then save the cookie file as a ".txt", the name doesn't matter.
 - Then depending on what site you are downloading from, make sure you are logged in to the correct account.